Narasimha-sc/simplex-chat/docs/TRANSLATIONS.md

 <img src="./images/weblate_2.png" alt="weblate: automatic suggestions" width="100%">

+### Translating website

+1. You can translate a part of the website [via weblate](https://hosted.weblate.org/projects/simplex-chat/website/))
+2. The rest of the website is only translatable via [GitHub documents](https://github.com/simplex-chat/simplex-chat/tree/master/docs/lang), first you must clone SimpleX Chat git repository, then copy English version of the files into a directory in docs/lang that matches your language (if it doesn't exist already, create it), and translate them.
+Do not forget to add link of your translation to navigation at top of the page in every language's file (so it can be switched to from every other language).
+Create a pull request with your translation when finished, it will be merged upon review, if it doesn't have mistakes.

 ## Common translation mistakes

 1. The word "chat" is used in several meanings, depending on the context.
 It can mean either "SimpleX Chat app" (e.g. in Start/stop chat) or "a single conversation".
 Please ask when it is not clear, and we will be adding more translation notes.